Graduate Certificate in Inclusive Early Childhood Practices

 Students must meet the Written English proficiency requirement by demonstrating competency on a written paper or examination.

-Inclusive Early Childhood Practices Certificate — 12 units
+Graduate Certificate in Inclusive Early Childhood Practices — 12 units